Nathan Booth, PhD, University of South Alabama

 Outside of the therapy room, I enjoy spending my free time cooking, playing board games, going to concerts, and getting out into nature.
 I grew up in Florida and love being on the water in any capacity, whether it’s surfing, sailing, or boating whenever time allows.
 My wife and I are the proud parents of an elderly cat named Mow Mow who enjoys wandering outside in the garden, getting brushed, and reminding us to feed her.

 I integrate a number of approaches into my theoretical orientation, but my theoretical “home” is in psychodynamic theory.
 Most of my training was in interpersonal theories and object relations, and I still draw heavily upon those theories.
 I believe we develop both our sense of self and our interpersonal templates in the context of relationships.
 As you might imagine, I believe our early experiences of attachment in our family of origin are pivotal in our development; however, I also believe our relationships with peers and members of our wider community shape who we become and how we respond to the stresses encountered over the lifespan.
 When I am working with clients, I try to understand them and their presenting concerns within a larger sociocultural context.
 I am very interested in identifying client strengths and coping strategies and building upon those strengths as we work together in a collaborative framework.
-In addition to psychodynamic theory, I have also been trained in Internal Family Systems theory and find it to be particularly helpful in working with clients who are struggling with the aftereffects of trauma and eating disorders.
+In addition to psychodynamic theory, I have also been trained in Internal Family Systems, clinical hypnosis, and EMDR and integrate all into my work with clients.

 I consider myself to be a generalist.
 I am comfortable working with a wide range of presenting concerns, but have particular interest and expertise in working with individuals struggling with body image issues, eating disorders and the aftereffects of trauma.